 - The reason for your absence.
 This isn’t always necessary, but it might be a good idea to let people know if you’re on vacation or on a business trip.
 If you’re at a conference or taking a course to improve yourself by building skills or knowledge, explaining this in your out of office message only builds your credibility.

 - Make sure your message is complete, concise and correct.
 Use white space and bullets if needed.
-I always appreciate being able to quickly scan a message to find the information I’m looking for.
+Your reader will always appreciate being able to quickly scan a message to find the information they’re looking for.

 Here are some examples: